Address remediation

 • How many of the total solvable vulnerabilities are the most severe

-To filter by DSA fixes
+To filter by Security Advisor fixes

 2. Select Filter for for the desired library.
 This filters the vulnerabilities table by the total number of vulnerabilities for a selected library that would be fixed by upgrading the library.